 Indigenous Peoples across the United States have been stewards and part of their environments for thousands of years.
 Throughout this time they have amassed an immense amount of knowledge informed by unique ways of knowing and being.
 This knowledge continues to grow today, built upon a living process over a millennia1.
 To truly understand the environment and to have adaptive and holistic decision-making, we need to bring together Indigenous Knowledge and science.
 Bringing forward equitable engagement practices for the involvement of Indigenous Knowledge will inform and enrich many aspects of NOAA's work, allowing us to better understand Earth and ocean systems and fulfill our management responsibilities.
-As a continuation of our commitment to engage meaningfully with federally recognized Tribes, non-recognized Tribes and other Indigenous Peoples, NOAA is building upon the "NOAA Procedures for Government-to-Government Consultation with Federally Recognized Indian Tribal Governments" (Consultation Handbook) to provide guidance on including Indigenous Knowledge in federal decisions.
+As a continuation of our commitment to engage meaningfully with federally recognized Tribes, non-recognized Tribes and other Indigenous Peoples, NOAA is building upon the "NOAA Procedures for Government-to-Government Consultation with Federally Recognized Indian Tribes and Alaska Native Corporations" (Consultation Handbook) to provide guidance on including IK in federal decisions.
 This document goes beyond the Consultation Handbook to recognize and be inclusive of all Indigenous Peoples within the United States and the importance of equitable engagement and involvement of their knowledge (e.g., American Indian, Alaska Natives, Native Hawaiians, Chamorro, American Samoans, and Taíno).

-NOAA encourages the inclusion of Indigenous Knowledge, as appropriate and to the extent practicable and permitted by law, in the line offices' environmental science, policy and decision making process, to better facilitate consultations as required by E.O 13175, fulfill federal trust responsibilities, respect treaty rights, understand environmental justice concerns as directed by E.O.
-12898, inform agency decision making, and to build partnerships with Indigenous Peoples.
+NOAA encourages the inclusion of IK, as appropriate and to the extent practicable and permitted by law, in the line offices' environmental science, policy and decision making process, to better facilitate consultations as required by E.O 13175, fulfill federal trust responsibilities, respect treaty rights, understand environmental justice concerns as directed by E.O.
+12898, inform agency decision making, and to build partnerships with indigenous Peoples.

-Indigenous Peoples refer to their knowledge by different terms (e.g., Indigenous Knowledge, traditional knowledge, hunters knowledge).
-While it is important to respect and refer to knowledge as Indigenous Peoples distinctly reference their own knowledge, NOAA uses the term Indigenous Knowledge in this guidance as a broadly inclusive term aligned with the terminology used by the Council on Environmental Quality (CEQ) in 2022 interagency guidance on the use of Indigenous Knowledge in federal decision-making.
+Indigenous Peoples refer to their knowledge by different terms (e.g. Indigenous Knowledge, traditional knowledge, hunters knowledge).
+While it is important to respect and refer to knowledge as Indigenous Peoples distinctly reference their own knowledge, NOAA uses the term "IK" in this guidance as a broadly inclusive term aligned with the terminology used by the Council on Environmental Quality (CEQ) in 2022 interagency guidance on the use of IK in federal decision-making.
 The CEQ guidance "reaffirms that Federal agencies should recognize and, as appropriate, apply Indigenous Knowledge in decision making, research, and policies across the Federal government and is founded on the understanding that multiple ways of knowing or lines of evidence can make for better-informed decision making."
-This NOAA guidance is designed to build on that interagency guidance with a focus on NOAA's mission, capabilities and authorities.
+This NOAA

-1 Indigenous Knowledge is a systematic way of thinking applied to phenomena across biological, physical, cultural, and spiritual systems.
+1Indigenous Knowledge is a systematic way of thinking applied to phenomena across biological, physical, cultural, and spiritual systems.
 It includes insights based on evidence and acquired through direct and long- term experiences and extensive and multigenerational observation, lessons, and skills.
 It has developed over millennia and is still developing in a living process, including knowledge acquired today and in the future, and it is passed on from generation to generation.
 Inuit Circumpolar Council.
 2022.
 Circumpolar Inuit Protocols for Equitable and Ethical Engagement.
 Accessed on Sept.
-22, 2022 at https://iccalaska.org/wp-icc/wp-content/uploads/2022/06/EEE-Protocols-LR-1.pdf
+22, 2022 at https://iccalaska.org/wp-icc/wp-content/uploads/2022/06/EEE-Protocols-LR-1.pdf guidance is designed to build on that interagency guidance with a focus on NOAA's mission, capabilities and authorities.